dentsu a11y

 My passion for accessible design led to my volunteer work which includes participating in Knowbility's AccessU conference and their Accessible Internet Rally (A.I.R.), where I created accessible UX/UI designs for a non-profit.

-I am a volunteer with dentsu's Disability Business Resource Group (BRG) as the accessibility lead.
-As the accessibility lead, I research and prepare presentations for general non-designer audiences on how to improve accessibility company-wide.
+I am a co-lead of dentsu's Disability Business Resource Group (BRG) as the accessibility lead.
+I research and prepare presentations for general non-designer audiences on how to improve accessibility company-wide.
+And I collaborate with dentsu's DEI team to make internal changes such as improving the disability accommodation process for employees.

 Toni León with the dentsu A11y Guild meeting in Budapest after winning the Merkle Dream Grant to workshop with each other in person.